Pulimurugan: Critical response

+Upon release, Pulimurugan mainly received mixed reviews from critics.
+While the film's cast performances, action sequences, tiger scenes and music received praise, the script and pacing of the film received criticism.

 Awarding the film 3.5 on a scale of 5, Nelson K. Paul from Malayala Manorama wrote; "The narrative is straight and tight.
 Most importantly, the movie is engaging throughout and doesn't slip off.
 Though it's an action thriller primarily.
 Vysakh has all the ingredients laced in for a well-balanced mix.
 The director has made sure that the elements he put in are there for a reason".
 He praised Mohanlal's "super flexible in stunt scenes" and his "mighty impressive" efforts, Kumar's cinematography and Hein's "adrenaline-filled action" choreography, with a special mention for the climax fight.
 He also commended the characterisation of Myna and the onscreen chemistry of Mohanlal and Mukherjee.

 In his review for The Indian Express, Manoj Kumar R. rated Pulimurugan 3.5 stars out of 5.
 He praised Mohanlal's acting and the "high-voltage" stunts, and called the screenplay "tight and engaging" with Sunder's film score and Kumar's cinematography adding to the film.
 He wrote; "It is a simple movie that basically aims to entertain the audience.
 The movie does not dwell too much on the man-animal conflict and discusses what is right or what is wrong".
 According to him, Vysakh has succeeded in exploiting the stardom of Mohanlal.
 The Times of India critic Sanjith Sidhardhan rated the film 3.5 on a scale of 5 and wrote that the film's strength is "a fleshed out story and pacy screenplay that takes its protagonist out of the wild and puts him in the world of ruthless men—a scenario where the hunter becomes the prey ...
 The movie has a good enough story to keep the audience engaged while providing ample thrills through Peter Hein-choreographed fantastic action sequences".
 He also praised Sunder's "rousing theme music" and the "crisp" editing that made the "161-minute runtime a breeze".